 This is the place to be for all Northern Lights hunters, snow lovers and fans of bumpy sleigh rides with cute huskies!

-Start planning your winter wonderland trip with my post:
+Start planning your winter wonderland trip with this post:

 Lapland Bucket List: My Top 10 Things to Do

 Public transport in Stockholm is very quick and convenient.
 If you know you'll be travelling around the city quite a bit, get yourself an unlimited travel card for 24 hours, 72 hours or 7 days (unfortunately there is no card for 48 hours).
 With this card, you can use all public transport (the underground network called the "Tunnelbana", buses and even some ferries.

 Swedish trains are quick and efficient.
 Plus, they usually offer a good and free WiFi connection throughout the journey.
 There are frequent services to the neighbouring Scandinavian countries (for example Oslo in Norway and Copenhagen in Denmark).
 However, it's worthwhile booking your tickets ahead of time through the official Swedish rail company SJ as last-minute tickets can become quite expensive.

 Rental car: Sweden is a vast and in many ways rural country, so if you want to explore the countryside with maximum flexibility, a rental car is your best bet.

 Guided bus tours: This option is for you if you like to sit back, relax and take in all the exciting information from your tour guide.

 A beautiful lake is never far away in Sweden

 1. Unisex toilets: I found that there were more Unisex toilets in Sweden than in any other country I have visited so far.
 For example in Stockholm's main train station Centralen.
 This can be a bit awkward at times.
 Another random fact: Sweden was also the only country where I ever saw black toilet paper!
 You have been warned! 😉